Learn More About the French Speaking Countries

 What are the Main French Speaking Countries?

-French is a recognised official language in 29 countries and some of the most prominent of these are listed below, in order of the number of native speakers each country has.
-Most French-speaking countries are considered part of la francophonie and most were French colonies in the past.
-It is important to note that some of these countries, such as Canada, have more than one official language.
-As a result, French may not necessarily be the most common first language in each of them.
+French is recognized as an official language in 29 countries around the world, listed below in descending order of the number of people speaking the language.
+Most of the French-speaking countries are part of La Francophonie, and many of them are former French colonies.
+It is important to note that some of these countries, like Canada, have more than one official language.
+As a result, French is not especially the first language of all these countries.

 - Burkina Faso

 The French language emerged as an international language during the Middle Ages, thanks to the influence of the Kingdom of France.
-From around the 17th century, it displaced Latin as the lingua franca of educated Europe and became the main language of diplomacy and of the European courts during the 18th century.
-Most of the world’s French-speaking countries are former colonies of France.
-Indeed, French colonialism brought the language to a number of areas, including the Americas, during the 16th century and 17th century.
-The Quebec region of Canada, for instance, was a French colony from 1534 to 1760.
-However, a series of wars resulted in France losing much of its empire over the course of the 18th and early 19th century.
+From the 17th century, it replaced Latin as the lingua franca of educated Europe, and became the main language of diplomacy and the European Court in the 18th century.
+Most French-speaking countries were originally French colonies.
+Indeed, French colonialism spread the French language to many regions in the 16th and 17th centuries.
+The Quebec region of Canada was a French colony from 1534 to 1760, but a series of wars caused France to lose most of its colonies in the late 18th and early 19th centuries.

-A second French colonial empire began to take shape during the 19th century, beginning with the conquest of Algeria.
-By the end of the 19th century, France had established control over the likes of Senegal, Côte d’Ivoire, the Republic of the Congo and Mali, all of which continue to use French as an official language today.
-Many of the French colonies gained independence after the First World War, but France continued to have influence in Africa until the 1960s and many of the former French colonies continue to promote French as an official language.
+A second French colonial empire took shape during the 19th century, beginning with the Arab conquest.
+By the end of the 19th century, France controlled Senegal, the Ivory Coast, the Republics of Congo and Mali, which continue to speak French today.
+Most of the French colonies gained their independence following World War I, but France continued to be influential in Africa until the late 1960s, and most former French colonies still use French as their primary language.